-The Firmwide Performance Assessment & Variable Compensation Framework ("Firmwide Compensation Framework") formalises the variable compensation practices of the firm.
+("Firmwide PM-IC Framework") formalises the variable remuneration practices of the firm.

-The primary purpose of the Firmwide Compensation Framework is to assist the firm in assuring that its variable compensation program does not provide "covered employees" (i.e., senior executives as well as other employees of the firm, who, either individually or as part of a group, have the ability to expose the firm to material amounts of risk) with incentives to take imprudent risks and is consistent with the safety and soundness of the firm.
-Each business (e.g., Asset & Wealth Management) maintains a Performance Assessment & Variable Compensation Framework that is specific to the business and consistent with the Firmwide Compensation Framework (collectively, the "Compensation Frameworks").
-Goldman Sachs Remuneration and Compensation Policies are gender neutral and are based on equal remuneration of male and female employees for equal or equivalent work.
+The primary purpose of this Firmwide PM-IC Framework is to assist the firm in assuring that its variable compensation programme does not provide "covered employees" (i.e., senior executives as well as other employees of the firm, who, either individually or as part of a group, have the ability to expose the firm to material amounts of risk) with incentives to take imprudent risks and is consistent with the safety and soundness of the firm.

+The firm's Remuneration and Compensation Policies are gender neutral and are based on equal remuneration of male and female employees for equal or equivalent work.
 The firm is also actively taking into account the requirements of the Consumer Duty to ensure that the firm's remuneration policies comply.